The Great Bear

 Bright Star, Multiple Star

-Alkaid is a very hot B3 blue-white star and with a surface temperature of 16,800K it's much hotter than the Sun (5,778K).
+Alkaid is a very hot B3 blue-white star and with a surface temperature of 16,800K and therefore much hotter than the Sun (5,778K).

-Merak (beta Ursae Majoris - β UMa) - is the fainter of the two "pointer stars" to Polaris, the Northern Pole star.
+Merak (beta Ursae Majoris - β UMa) - is the fainter of the two pointer stars to Polaris.
 Merak is a hot blue-white type A1 star.
 It shines at magnitude +2.37 and is almost three times as large as the Sun and 60 times more luminous.

 At 80 light-years distant, Merak is also a member of the Ursa Major moving group.